JstBlood/UnrulyGuitar/docs/roadmap.md

 - #18: "As a user I want to rename a board."
 - #23: "As a user I want to see a list of all boards that I have joined."
 - #28: "As an admin I want to use a server password."
+- #29: "As an admin I want to see an overview of all existing boards on the server."
+- #48: "As a user I want to add a description to a task."

+HUE:
+- Find a group to do the HUE with
+- Instruct the evaluators
+- Aggregate and analyse the findings into a report
+- Write an essay about that report
+- Evaluate them, and send individual reports over.

 ### Week 7